SivanMehta/taco/readme.md

 ![](taco-on-the-perch.png "Apex Predator")

-We usually leave the porch door open whenever we're here.
+If it's warm enough, we usually leave the porch door open whenever we're here.
 Since we're not going to be here, please have the porch door closed.
 Feel free to let him out whenever you are here.
 He doesn't need to be monitored out there since the porch is too high for him to jump from.
+If it's cold out, he'll sit by the door and audibly ask to go out.

 We also do not let Taco on the counters.
 Our rule of thumb is that wherever food is prepared or ate, he should not go.
 This includes kitchen counters, fridge, and the metal rack / pantry.
 If we makes his way up there, give him a spritz with a spray bottle.
 If a spray bottle isn't handy, you can also just push him off the table.

-### Plants

-We're not going to be gone long enough for the plants themselves to need care, the only thing we need from you is not let Taco chew on them.
-He doesn't have a history of doing so, but discouraging him with a spray bottle has worked.

 ## Cleaning